MohamedAmineBoulawdhen/Init-Linear-Data-Structure/README.md

-# Summing Distinct Elements in Sets
+# Problem 1 - Summing Distinct Elements in Sets
 ## Problem Statement
 Given two sets of elements, find the sum of all distinct elements from the set.
 In other words, find the sum of all elements which are present in either of the given set.